Greg Ritchie: 1982 Tour of Pakistan

-Alan Border stood down as Queensland captain at the beginning of the 1989/90 season in favour of Ritchie.
+Allan Border stood down as Queensland captain at the beginning of the 1989/90 season in favour of Ritchie.
 "I've, been fortunate enough to have played under the best captains around. in A. B. [Border] and Greg Chappell, and hopefully I can draw on those experiences", said Ritchie.
 Highlights of the summer included 123 against the touring Pakistan side and 213 against South Australia.
 Queensland made the Sheffield Shield final but lost to NSW.
 Ritchie enjoyed a lot of success with the bat making 928 first class runs at an average of 54.

 In 1990 there were reports of moves to remove Ritchie as Queensland captain.
 Ritchie wound up retiring from cricket.
 Moves were made to get Ritchie to come back to the side by new coach Jeff Thomson and QCA chief executive Barry Richards.

 Ritchie returned to first class cricket at the beginning of the 1991–92 season.
 After a slow start to the season he scored a century against Western Australia.
 Ritchie then retired again, this time for good.

 After cricket

 Ritchie was well known outside cricket as an after-dinner speaker and a travel agent.
 He also had a successful post-cricket media career.
 Wearing Blackface, he played a comedy character, a supposed Punjabi Sikh called Mahatma Cote, on Channel Nine's The Footy Show as well as other sports radio comedy chat segments.

-Ritchie currently lives in Florida, USA.
-Ritchie has several existing business interests in the United States and Australia and currently is seen regularly as a commentator on PGAtour.com.
+From 2001 to 2004, he was a host for the Triple M Brisbane breakfast show.

+In 2008, Ritchie was working as a commentator on the PGA golf tour.

 Controversies

+In 1997, Ritchie was involved in a homophobic incident with Ansett Australia staff before and during a flight which he was subsequently removed from.
+He was forced to publicly apologise for the incident and is believed to have lost his regular media appearances on the Nine Network.

+In 2006, Ritchie was involved in another in-flight incident.
+The former cricketer was detained by the US Department of Homeland Security after a drunken incident on board a flight to Florida to visit then girlfriend Rachel Hetherington.
+Despite being arrested for 'inappropriate behaviour' and detained for suspicion of interference with crew which was a Federal Offence, he was let off with a warning and not prevented from entering the country in the future.

-In 2012, Ritchie caused controversy over racist and Islamophobic comments at a luncheon during the First Test between Australia and South Africa at the Adelaide Oval; after South African team officials complained (the team contained four Muslim and two black African players), Richie was effectively banned by Cricket Australia from functions for the rest of the 2012–13 season.
+In 2012, Ritchie caused controversy over racist and Islamophobic comments at a luncheon during the First Test between Australia and South Africa at the Adelaide Oval; after South African team officials complained (the team contained four Muslim and two black African players), Ritchie was effectively banned by Cricket Australia from functions for the rest of the 2012–13 season.